j-yarbrough/j-yarbrough.github.io/src/media.md

   key: Other Media
   order: 3
 ---
 Below you will find a sample of videos, podcasts, and other media in which Justin has appeared.
-To see articles Justin has written, be sure to check out his <a href="/writing">writing page</a>.
+To see articles Justin has written, be sure to check out the [writing](/writing) page.

 If you would like Justin to appear on a podcast or other media, you can [contact him](/contact)].